alexjohnj/geographyas/_posts/coasts/2012-01-06-sub-aerial-processes.md

 ### Exfoliation

-The repeated action of heating and cooling rocks causing them to “shed” of layers.
+The repeated action of heating and cooling rocks causing them to “shed” off layers.

 ### Biological Weathering